clarkio/vscode-authentication-twitch/README.md

 Twitch Authentication Provider for VS Code

-- Testing a pre-release version for now
+- Testing a pre-release version